All You Need to Know About Wainscoting (A Complete Guide)

 What’s the difference between paneling and wainscoting?

-Wainscoting is a type of wall paneling that limits itself to the lower half or third of the wall’s height, including the moldings.
+Wainscoting is a specific type of wall paneling that primarily covers the lower half or third of a wall.
+It usually includes decorative elements like moldings at the top and bottom, creating a framed effect.

 What’s the difference between beadboard and wainscoting?